Tick, Tock, Says The Clock

 Wait though, Sears has a piggy bank called Seritage Realty Group (NYSE:SRG) that was formed as a REIT to allow the struggling department store company to monetize its vast real estate holdings.

-If you may recall, billionaire investor Edward Lambert, the hedge fund titan, has been working feverishly to keep Sears afloat, and by selling off the pieces (Lands' End, Sears Canada, Sears Hometown, etc.), he has kept the lights, at least for now.
+If you may recall, billionaire investor Edward Lambert, the hedge fund titan, has been working feverishly to keep Sears afloat, and by selling off the pieces (Lands' End, Sears Canada, Sears Hometown, etc.), he has kept the lights on, at least for now.

 Seritage, formed by Lambert, was just another outlet for Sears to liquidate its real estate portfolio, essentially obtaining $2.7 billion in capital for Sears in return for a promise to pay in the form of a large-scale sale/leaseback.